camila-rahal/Drug_Consumption_Prediction/README.md

 # Drug_Consumption_Prediction
- Using personality traits and demographics this repository try to predict the risk of drug consumption
+ Using personality traits and demographics this repository predicts the risk of drug consumption.

 ## Instructions to run the py files:
 - 1. Is advised to create a virtual environment and install the modules: